Direct twisted Galois stratification: Directly presented difference schemes

 \begin{definition} Let $(R,\varsigma)$ be a transformal domain, and write $S=\spec(R)$.
-We define the category of \emph{almost direct presentations} $\sadir=\sadir_{(R,\varsigma)}$ as follows. \begin{enumerate} \item An object $(X,\Sigma)$ consists of $S$-algebraic varieties $X_0$ and $X_1$ and a collection of commutative diagrams
+We define the category of \emph{almost direct presentations} $\sadir=\sadir_{(R,\varsigma)}$ as follows. \begin{enumerate} \item An object $(X,\Sigma)$ consists of $S$-schemes $X_0$ and $X_1$ and a collection of commutative diagrams of scheme morphisms